-Imagine a year during which your dreams will come true thanks to close cooperation with professionals whose priority is not only the development of your plans, but also your personal growth.
+Imagine a year during which your dreams will come true thanks to close cooperation with professionals whose priority is the development of your plans and your personal growth.
 Welcome to Escalator 2020!
 Meet this year’s participants, whom Escalator will test the limits of their abilities.

-Impact Games is an innovative platform for game development and the use of gamification and technologies with a positive social impact.
+Impact Games is an innovative platform for game development, gamification, and technologies with a positive social impact.
 They raise awareness about the potential of games to educate and bring about positive change in the world.
 They also create games with this goal.

 “We believe that games and new technologies are one of the most effective paths to positive change in the world, whether in education, critical thinking, environmental protection, political participation, inclusion, or mental health.” – Veronika Golianová, Co-founder